ebowman/api-first-hand/README.md

         type: string
 ```

-This definition consists of an object `pet` containing the required properties `id` and `name`
-and the optional property `tag`.
-The Swagger primitive types of these properties are a 64-bit `integer`
-and (twice) a `string`, successively.
-The Api-First-Hand plugin will map this definition on to a generated Scala model.
+This definition consists of an object `pet` containing the required properties `id` and `name` and the optional property `tag`.
+The Swagger primitive types of these properties are a 64-bit `integer` and (twice) a `string`, successively.
+Api-First-Hand will map this definition onto a generated Scala model:

 ```scala
 package simple.petstore.api